 - Set the home page - The URL that Chrome opens when a user launches the browser or clicks the Home button.

 - Send anonymous usage statistics and crash information - To turn off sending any crash information or anonymous statistics to Google, change this setting to be False.

 - Turn off auto-updates - Although not normally recommended, you can turn off auto-updates.

 Apply the policies to the target machines.
 Depending on your network's configuration, this may require time for the policy to propagate, or you may need to propagate those policies manually via administrator tools.

-Policies are described on the Mac in a plist (property list) file.
-This is found in the Google Chrome bundle.
+Chrome policies are described on the Mac in a plist (property list) file.
+This is found in the Google Chrome Enterprise bundle.
 To find the plist:

 - Open the bundle.